Home » Hawaii on a Budget » Hawaii on a Budget: How to Cook While on Vacation in Hawaii

 Your vacation meal planning will help you determine how many breakfasts, lunches, and dinners you will need to account for.

-When planning your meals, try to make them as simple as possible so that you don’t need many ingredients for each meal.
+When planning your easy meals for vacation, try to make them as simple as possible so that you don’t need many ingredients for each meal.

 Overlap the protein used for multiple meals.
-This will definitely help to keep the cost down!
+This will definitely help to keep the cost down when visiting Hawaii!

 Many condo complexes have outdoor grills available to use- take advantage of this!